9ziggy9/Zigital/README.md

 ## Known bugs
 - [OPEN] Canvas overflow handling needs to be implemented, surprisingly unpacking projects doesn't lead to crash on small screen sizes.
 Should size of canvas be set dynamically or fixed?
 I'm leaning towards fixed.
 Some CSS trickery is likely needed.
+Perhaps scrolling is simplest.
 - [OPEN] On load, tool should default to 'click' to make pressing buttons less confusing.
 - [CLOSED] Currently deletion of wires is done in one foul swoop, a proximity deletion to a wire needs to be implemented post haste to make quick modification of wires less taxing. -- SOLVED: lame solution